Tensorization of neural networks for improved privacy and interpretability: Introduction

 Among the possible solutions to these issues are Tensor Network (TN) models.
 Tensor networks provide efficient representations of high-dimensional tensors with low-rank structure.
 Originating in condensed matter theory, they were developed as tractable representations of quantum many-body states, facilitating the study of entanglement, symmetries, and phase transitions \cite{orus2014practical, bridgeman2017hand, cirac2021matrix}.
 Due to their practical efficiency, TNs have become a fundamental tool to simulate large quantum systems \cite{shi2006classical, tagliacozzo2009simulation, murg2010simulating, pan2022solving, oh2023gbs, tindall2024efficient}.

-Recently, TNs have been proposed as machine learning models for broader tasks.
-Initial studies in this area \cite{stoudenmire2016supervised, novikov2016exponential} implemented 1D models, known as Tensor Trains (TTs) \cite{oseledets2011tensor} or Matrix Product States (MPS) in the physics literature \cite{perez2007matrix}.
+Recently, TNs have been proposed as quantum-inspired machine learning models for broader tasks.
+Initial studies in this area \cite{stoudenmire2016supervised, novikov2016exponential} implemented 1D models known as Matrix Product States (MPS) \cite{perez2007matrix} or Tensor Trains (TTs) \cite{oseledets2011tensor}, the latter being the customary term in this context, which we will adopt throughout this work.
 Subsequent research introduced the use of more complex tensor networks, such as Trees \cite{liu2019machine, cheng2019tree}, MERAs \cite{reyes2021multi} or PEPS \cite{vieijra2022generative}, for both supervised and unsupervised learning tasks.

 Typically, TN models are trained through gradient descent methods, similarly to NNs.
 However, one drawback of these algorithms is the number of hyperparameters that must be adjusted for effective optimization.
 TNs present additional challenges, as it is necessary to determine how to fix or update the inner ranks of the tensors composing the network.
 Additionally, the application of a TN involves the contraction of multiple tensors, making computations highly sensitive to small perturbations, which can cause rapid explosion or vanishing of outputs and gradients.
 This sensitivity complicates the design of effective initialization methods.
 Although some initialization strategies have been proposed \cite{barratt2022improvements, ali2024efficient}, they are often not generalizable across different network structures or data embeddings.